-True prayer is not a religious ritual meant to appease an all-powerful Deity.
-It is not the means by which we can bargain with or extort from God (as if it were possible) to give us what we want (or demand!).
-It is also not a sign, of itself, that we are more righteous or better than others.
+True communion with the Eternal is not a religious ritual meant to appease an all-powerful Deity.
+It is not the means by which we can bargain with or extort from our Creator (as if it were possible) to give us what we want (or demand!).
+It is also not a sign, of itself, that we are closer to God than others (Matthew 6:5).

 Prayer should take place when it is sincere and needed.
 It is not the quantity, but the quality, of our communication that matters the utmost.